M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Helpers/ObjVerChanges/index.md

 }
 ```

-<p class="note">Thsi will only return changed items, not property values which are the same.</p>
+Thsi will only return changed items, not property values which are the same.
+{:.note}